Sparronator9999/YAMDCC/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ### Prerequisites
-- [ ] I am using the correct [issue template](https://github.com/Sparronator9999/MSIFanControl/issues/new/choose), i.e. I am reporting a bug or crash in MSI Fan Control.
+- [ ] I am using the correct [issue template](https://github.com/Sparronator9999/MSIFanControl/issues/new/choose), i.e. I am reporting a bug or crash in YAMDCC.
 Feature requests and questions should be opened using their respective templates.
 - [ ] I have searched the [issue tracker](https://github.com/Sparronator9999/MSIFanControl/issues?q=label:"type:+bug") for duplicate or similar bug reports.
 Your issue will be closed if it is a duplicate of another issue.
 - [ ] I have not answered truthfully to the above questions.